th3m7J0/crud-helper/README.md

 ### Params GET
 1. supports `display` parameter in order to get the desired fields
-2. supports `expand` parameter in order to get all the data
+2. supports `expand` parameter in order to get all the data, the expansion of nested fields is done using `..` (eg. `user..photo` this will expand the user and his photo)
 3. supports `sort` parameter
 4. supports `limit` parameter
 5. supports `start` parameter